MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/Install-the-Network-Controller-server-role-using-Server-Manager.md

 ---
 title: Install the Network Controller Server Role Using Server Manager
-description: This topic provides instructions on how to install the Network Controller server role by using Server Manager in Windows Server 2016.
+description: This topic provides instructions on how to install the Network Controller server role by using Server Manager in Windows Server 2019 and 2016.
 manager: grcusanz
 ms.topic: how-to
 ms.assetid: 3a6e4352-ff62-4290-b8a4-5c83740070fc